-This 8-part video series will prepare you to understand and apply principles and methods in biostatistics and epidemiology that are used in medical research.
-Topics addressed include development of a research question;research design principles; statistical and epidemiologic measures of disease burden,distribution, and association; and methods of statistical inference and hypothesis testing.
+This eight-part video series will prepare you to understand and apply principles and methods in biostatistics and epidemiology that are used in medical research.
+Topics addressed include the development of a research question; research design principles; statistical and epidemiologic measures of disease burden, distribution, and association; and methods of statistical inference and hypothesis testing.

 R Short Course

-The Training Unit of the Biostatistics, Epidemiology, and Research Design (BERD) Key Component Activity of the Oklahoma Shared Clinical and Translational Resources (OSCTR) is hosting an R Short Course.
+The Training Unit of the Biostatistics, Epidemiology, and Research Design (BERD) Key Component Activity of the Oklahoma Shared Clinical and Translational Resources (OSCTR) hosts an R Short Course.
 R is a language and environment for statistical computing and graphics.
 It is free and compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
 R can be extended via user-contributed packages.
-Packages are available through the CRAN family of Internet sites covering a very wide range of modern statistics (https://www.r-project.org/ ).
+Packages are available through the CRAN family of internet sites covering a very wide range of modern statistics (https://www.r-project.org/).